cthoyt/cthoyt.github.io/_posts/2025/2025-01-23-clinical-trials-data-modeling.md

 [PyOBO](https://github.com/biopragmatics/pyobo) is Python software package that implements an in-memory data structure for OBO/OWL ontologies as well as I/O operations.
-On top of this, it implements workflows for converting databases like HGNC, MeSH, and ChEMBL into OBO/OWL ontolgies.
+On top of this, it implements workflows for converting databases like HGNC, MeSH, and ChEMBL into OBO/OWL ontologies.
 These workflows are careful to make good design decisions, reusing classes and relations from other OBO ontologies when possible.
 This is crucial for them to be readily integratable with other resources.